 So your iPhone doesn’t have cellular service, hence the name No Service, and you can’t make phone calls, emergency calls, and use mobile internet.
 But you can still use Wi-Fi.
 Wondering what to do if your iPhone has No Service?
 Here are some solutions to fix it and regain network connectivity.

-Here are all the fixes you can try if your iPhone has No Service.
+Here are all the fixes you can try if your iPhone shows No Service message on the screen.

 1. Move to an Area With Network Coverage